-- Our audit focused on areas where the Company made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - Our audit approach reflects the nature of the investments held by the Company and the consideration of the work undertaken by third party service organisations.
-The administration, share registry and custody functions of the Company are conducted by third party service organisations.
+- Our audit approach reflects the nature of the investments held by the Company and the consideration of the work undertaken by third party service organisations.
+The administration, share registry and custody functions of the Company are conducted by third party service organisations. - The Company's third party service organisations engaged an external auditor to provide assurance reports over the design and operating effectiveness of the third party service organisations' key internal controls.